WIPACrepo/wipac-dev-py-setup-action/README.md

 2. Use `WIPACrepo/wipac-dev-py-setup-action`
     - This...
         + sets up your Python package metadata in `setup.cfg`,
-        + bumps package requirements' versions in `dependencies.log`, and/or
+        + bumps package dependencies' versions in `dependencies.log`, and/or
         + updates `README.md`.
     - *The bot's git-push will cancel pending steps/jobs and trigger another workflow.*
 3. Use `WIPACrepo/wipac-dev-py-versions-action`
     - This will `pip install` your Python package with each supported Python 3 version.
     - This will catch install errors before any tests run.
 4. Run unit and integration tests
     - To limit startup costs, include a job-dependency for the previous jobs.
-This will guarantee tests are running with the most recently bumped package requirements.
+This will guarantee tests are running with the most recently bumped package dependencies.
 5. Use `relekang/python-semantic-release`
     - This will make a new GitHub Release and a PyPI Release (if not disabled).
     - This should use an `"if"`-constraint for the default branch (main or master).